-- Three letters of support from sources other than the nominator or the executive head of the nominee's institution
+- Two letters of support from sources other than the nominator or the executive head of the nominee's institution

-- These letters should be from established experts in health services or policy research and/or from those in a position to provide an expert assessment of the impact of the nominee's career achievements.
+- These letters should be from established experts in health services and policy research and/or from those in a position to provide an expert assessment of the impact of the nominee's career achievements.

 - At least one letter must be from an international expert.

 - Letters should emphasize the achievements of the nominee in alignment with the evaluation criteria for the prize.

 - Additional letters of support that may be included with the nomination package, or received separately, from individuals other than the three identified on the above-mentioned single page will not be considered.

 - A copy of the Common CV Module (validated for CIHR) of the nominee.
 Draft copies of the Common CV Module will not be accepted.
 Nominees are strongly encouraged to ensure that Common CVs (validated for CIHR) are fully up to date and that all sections (including attachments) are complete with relevant details for optimal peer review.
 The submission of an out of date or incomplete Common CV may seriously impact the resulting assessment of the nominee in the context of peer review as the committee is only permitted to make its assessment based on the documentation provided in the formal nomination package and not through information gathered from other sources.

 - Other CV materials may be included with the nomination package, but peer review committee members are not required to consider any additional materials in their review.

 - The nominee must complete and sign the following two forms: